Skip to Content

 Freekeh was mentioned in the book of Leviticus as being the first grain to be offered as a sacrifice in the spring.

-And because it is burned it has a distinctive smokey taste, though not overpowering.
+And because it is burned, it has a distinctive smokey taste, though it is not overpowering.

-You cook it as you would any grain; rice being the closest cooking method.
+You cook it like any grain; rice is the closest cooking method.

-Besides being satisfying it is also very healthy.
-Tons of protein and lots of whole grain.
+Besides being satisfying, it is also very healthy—tons of protein and whole grains.

 This freekeh recipe takes well to most seasonings and is easy and quick to cook.

-It is much higher in protein than rice, and has up to three times the protein that brown rice has.
+It is much higher in protein than rice and has up to three times the protein of brown.

-Freekeh has a slightly smoky, nutty taste with a chewy pleasant texture.
+Freekeh has a slightly smoky flavor, nutty taste, and pleasant chewy texture.

-It can be found at Whole Foods or Trader Joe’s- but I brought mine home from the source.
+It can be found at Whole Foods or Trader Joe’s, and Bob’s Red Mill has an organic cracked freekeh that can be found online.
+I brought mine home from the source.

 Does that include spices, too?